DNA barcoding: DNA extraction, amplification and sequencing

 DNA barcoding requires that DNA in the sample is extracted.
 Several different DNA extraction methods exist, and factors like cost, time, sample type and yield affect the selection of the optimal method.

 When DNA from organismal or eDNA samples is amplified using polymerase chain reaction (PCR), the reaction can be affected negatively by inhibitor molecules contained in the sample.
 Removal of these inhibitors is crucial to ensure that high quality DNA is available for subsequent analyzing.

 Amplification of the extracted DNA is a required step in DNA barcoding.
-Typically, only a small fragment of the total DNA material is sequenced (typically 400–800 base pairs) to obtain the DNA barcode.
-Amplification of eDNA material is usually focused on smaller fragment sizes (<200 base pairs), as eDNA is more likely to be fragmented than DNA material from other sources.
+Typically, only a small fragment of the total DNA material is sequenced (typically 400–800 base pairs) to obtain the DNA barcode and amplification is accordingly limited to the fragment using a pair of primers.
+Amplification of eDNA material is usually focused on smaller fragment sizes (<200 base pairs) as eDNA is more likely to be fragmented than DNA material from other sources.
 However, some studies argue that there is no relationship between amplicon size and detection rate of eDNA.

 HiSeq sequencers at SciLIfeLab in Uppsala, Sweden.
 The photo was taken during the excursion of SLU course PNS0169 in March 2019.

 When the DNA barcode marker region has been amplified, the next step is to sequence the marker region using DNA sequencing methods.
 Many different sequencing platforms are available, and technical development is proceeding rapidly.